tudurom/windowchef/README.md

 * cwm-like window groups
 	* Add or remove windows to a group
 	* Activate/Deactivate/Toggle a group
+* Workspaces instead of groups if you want
+* Mouse mode that can be either active or inactive.
+While active, the window is moved/resized on click to the coordinates of the mouse pointer.
 * Simple and stylish solid-color border.
 Width can be configured
-* Gaps around the monitor
+* Gaps around the monitor and around the cells of the virtual grid(s).
 * Configuration script.
 Windowchef loads a given script at startup that can be used for configuration with waitron.
 * 100% compatible with window management utilities (e.g. [wmutils](https://github.com/wmutils/)).
 Windowchef will update its internal state if programs attempt to manage windows.
 It also applies the correct window decorations when a program focuses a window.
 This makes it possible to use it as a "backend" with wm utilities.